nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 4-Dec-2022

+Met with Ryan, discussed the exploratory API server, set some work items, and moved forward from there.
+He now has access to the exploratory API server to review the code and explore it's configuration and operation.
+I have a few new work items that will take some time to knock out.

+The afternoon activity (not dev related) took up a good amount more time than I expected.
+Good progress was made but I was pretty much done for the day after that.
+Goals for today now pushed forward into the week.

 ## Saturday 3-Dec-2022

 USMNT is out of the FIFA World Cup, oh well.